Gonorrhea symptoms | What are the symptoms of gonorrhea?

 Following treatment, it may take 2 weeks for the symptoms of gonorrhea to fully go away.
 Symptoms usually begin to improve a couple of days after treatment begins.

 Treatment for gonorrhea usually involves a singular injection in the buttocks of thigh followed by an antibiotic tablet.
 It is also possible for patients to opt for oral antibiotics treatment only if they would prefer not to have an injection.
+Although the curation rate is higher if the treatment guidelines are followed.

 On average it takes 2 weeks for pain in the pelvis and testicles to disappear completely.
 For those who experience periods, bleeding or spotting between periods should improve by your next period.